todschmidt/camp_calendar/README.md

     -   `token.json` (generated automatically on the first run after auth)
     -   `site_configuration.json` (from `site_configuration.example.json`)

-    For local development, you must rename `site_configuration.example.json` to `site_configuration.json` and fill in your actual Checkfront and Hipcamp details.
+    For local development, you must copy the example files and fill in your actual Google, Checkfront, and Hipcamp details.

 3.  **Run the script**:
     The `debug_runner.py` script allows you to simulate a webhook event by reading a payload from a local file (`temp.txt`).